mF2C/vpn/vpnclient/README.md

 has the hardwired certificate of the CA that issues the server's credentials.

+If they are not available, the vpnclient will:

+1. If CAU_URL is set, it will contact the CAU directly, trying to obtain a credential, bypassing the cau-client.
+   - Note that CAU_URL is not a URL, it is *IP*:*port*.
+2. If CA_ENDPOINT is set but CAU_URL is not, the client will aim to contact the CA endpoint directly.
+3. If CAU_URL and CA_ENDPOINT are **not** set, the client will loop/sleep, waiting for credentials to appear.
+   - There are no defaults for these variables (see table below).

+The default is that CAU_URL and CA_ENDPOINT are **not** set; as it is expected that in a production environment, the credentials are made available by the cau-client and written into the shared volume, `pkidata`.

 ## 3. VPN server location ##

 The `vpnserver` is meant to resolve to the location of the VPN server;
 conventionally, the link is provided with `--link` when starting the client, or configured in the `docker-compose.yml` file.

 # Environment #